pranigopu/learningKubernetes/4_kubernetesViaAks.md

 **NOTE**: In practice, we usually use autoscaling methods to scale the deployment.
 We shall discuss this later.

 #### Updating a deployment
+**NOTE**: **_Scaling a deployment does not count as an update_**.
+An update involves a change in the container image of the container being replicated by the deployment, not a change in the number of the container's replicas.

 ##### Imperative method
 Similar to what we did for ReplicaSets, to update the image of the deployment's ReplicaSet's container (_i.e. the source container which is to be replicated_), i.e. keep the container name while changing its image, we use the "set image" command as in the following...

 `kubectl set image deployment <deployment name> <container name>=<new container image>`

+**NOTE**: Doing this requires new containers, which means the termination of the existing pods of the deployment and the creation of new ones.

 ##### Declarative method
 To do this, we shall be opening the deployment's YAML file via CLI to edit it, similarly to how we did it for ReplicaSets.
 To do so (in order to update it), we enter the following...